puffyfreshedet-wq/Netflix-Content-Analysis/README.md

 Aspiring Data Analyst passionate about using data to generate actionable insights through Python, SQL, Excel, and Power BI.

-Connect with me on LinkedIn!
+Connect with me on LinkedIn!www.linkedin.com/in/rita-edet